hector4213/Memoir/README.md

 #### _What is a Story?_

-A story is resembles a profile, a persons named is entered, a picture of them and their occupation.
+A story resembles a profile, a persons named is entered, a picture of them and their occupation.
 From there yourself or other users can add entries related to that user "story"

 ![Timeline](./client/README_images/timeline_main.png)